newtheatre/history-project/_shows/15_16/and_then_there_were_none.md

 ---
-title: And Then There Were None
+title: "And Then There Were None"
 playwright: Agatha Christie
 period: Spring
 season: In House